andriigordiienko/learnwords/README.md

 ---

-© 2024 Words Translation App.
+© 2024 AndriiGordiienko.
 All rights reserved.